 Types of ham

-- Sliced or unsliced: I always recommend buying a spiral sliced ham because it cuts down on time and effort.
+Sliced or unsliced: I recommend buying a spiral sliced ham because it cuts down on time and effort.
 Spiral sliced hams do have a reputation of drying out more easily.
 However, if you follow the recipe, cover with foil, and remove your ham at the recommended temperature, this won't be an issue.

 For a bone-in ham, prepare ¾ pound of ham per person attending.